Marthaquinram/Caps/README.md

 The core functionality we’ve already built remains the same.
 The difference in this phase is that we’ll be creating a networking layer.
 As such, the user stories that speak to application functionality remain unchanged, but our developer story changes to reflect the work needed for refactoring.

+# Phase 3
+CAPS Phase 3: Complete work on a multi-day build of our delivery tracking system, adding queued delivery.

+In this phase, we are going to implement a system to guarantee that notification payloads are read by their intended subscriber.
+Rather than just triggering an event notification and hope that client applications respond, we’re going to implement a “Queue” system so that nothing gets lost.
+Every event sent will be logged and held onto by the server until the intended recipient acknowledges that they received the message.
+At any time, a subscriber can get all of the messages they might have missed.

+In this final phase, we’ll be implementing a “Queue” feature on the Server, allowing Driver and Vendor clients to subscribe to messages added to pickup and delivered queues.

 ### Pull Request